AI-Stuff/layered/README.md

 python -m layered problem/modulo.yaml -v
 ```

-Not you can start playing around with the code.
-For pull requests, please check
+Now you can start playing around with the code.
+For pull requests, please
-that the linters and tests are passing.
+squash the changes to a single commit and ensure that the linters and tests are
+passing.

 ```bash
 python setup.py test